-Powerful House Republican Implicated in College Sex Abuse Scandal
+Powerful House Republican Implicated in College Sex-Abuse Scandal

 The university announced in April that it was investigating accusations that Dr. Richard Strauss, who died in 2005, abused team members when he was the team doctor from the mid-1970s to late 1990s.

-Jordan, who was on the wrestling staff at OSU from 1986 to 1994, before his political career began, is denying he knew anything about Strauss molesting his athletes.
+Jordan, who was on the wrestling staff at OSU from 1986 to 1994, before his political career began, is denying that he knew anything about Strauss molesting his athletes.

 His denials, however, have been met with skepticism and anger from some former members of the wrestling team.